 Graduates of this major may find employment opportunities in a variety of public or private enterprises including health education, health industry or international aid.
-Careers can also be guided by the selection of a minor in Physical Activity, Human Ecology, Food Marketing or Food Policy (see §§34.12.5 to34.12.8), which can position graduates for careers in lifestyle management, the community-based human ecology sector or the agri-food-nutrition sector.
+Careers can also be guided by the selection of a minor in Physical Activity, Human Ecology, Food Marketing, or Food Policy (see §§34.12.5 to 34.12.8), which can position graduates for careers in lifestyle management, the community-based human ecology sector or the agri-food-nutrition sector.

 Students in the Nutrition and Food major may to transfer to the Nutrition major if they meet its required academic standings and courses by visiting Student Services in 231 General Services Building; this is normally done after first year (see §15.1.8).
-Students who change to the Nutrition (or Food Science and Technology) major after their first year often require more than four years to complete the entire program (see §15.1.8 and 34.12.4 for course selection information for the Nutrition major, and §34.12.2 for the Food Science and Technology major).
+Students who change to the Nutrition (or Food Science and Technology) major after their first year often require more than four years to complete the entire program (see §§15.1.8 and 34.12.4 for course selection information for the Nutrition major, and §34.12.2 for the Food Science and Technology major).

 - a.
 BIOL 207

 - b.
 NUTR 100

 - c.
 NU FS 201, 223, 283, 305, 352, 356, 374, 377

 - d.
 PHYSL 210 (★6)

-- e. ★24 Approved Program Electives [★9 must be from advanced (300or 400-level) NUTR or NU FS courses as noted on the APE list.]
-(See Note)
+- e. ★24 Approved Program Electives [★12 must be from advanced (300- or 400-level) NUTR or NU FS courses as noted on the APE list unless a student has declared a minor.]
+(See Note 1)